European Night – Bulgaria,Croatia, Macedonia, Ukraine and Turkey(Anatolia Folk – AF Entertainment)

 Los Angeles UCLA Turkish Culture Night Music by Anatolia Folk.

 You are all cordially invited to Turkish Culture Night this upcoming Sunday!
 There will be traditional dance and music performances, a Turkish-themed photo booth, as well as a Turkish coffee stand and LOTS of yummy Turkish food.
+We guarantee a good time!
+No RSVP necessary, the event is FREE to all and open to everyone!

 Make sure to bring friends!!!